TonicAI/structural-github-action-start-job/README.md

 # Start Generation Job

-This action starts a generation job for a specified workspace and returns the job ID.
+This action starts a data generation job for a specified workspace and returns the job ID.

 ## Inputs